domichal/launcher/README.md

 * User Menu is moved outside the repository allowing complete separation*
 * Alternative launcher switcher added
-* Icon matching mechanism improved, no need for icon location to follow menu strusture anymore!
+* Icon matching mechanism added, no need for icon location to follow menu structure anymore!
 * [UI] Focus is set on the first, most left page item*

 _*These can be restored back to defaults in the [config](#configuration)_